AlekEagle/cumulonimbus-docs/src/api/admin/session.md

 ## GET /user/:id/session/:sid

-Get a specific session of a user.
+Get a specific session of a specific user.

 :::details Parameters